ElhanM/instagram-clone/README.md

 .env file for client folder contains the following enviromental variables: <br />
-REACT_APP_LOCAL_URL= holds local url so I do not send requests to the hosted backend when developing REACT_APP_CLOUDINARY_URL = holds admin's Cloudinary API Environment variable
+REACT_APP_LOCAL_URL= holds local url so I do not send requests to the hosted backend when developing REACT_APP_CLOUDINARY_API = holds admin's Cloudinary API Environment variable

 ### .env for server